Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 There were a few alternatives considered but were rejected because of various reasons:

-* Resolve references where `Type` is the same type which is used as receiver in an extension.
+* Resolve links where `Type` is the same type which is used as receiver in an extension.
   If receiver is generic, resolve only `functionName` syntax.
   Rejected because:
-    * in case of migration from member to extension or widening of a receiver type, old KDoc references will be broken.
+    * in the case of migration from member to extension or widening of a receiver type, old KDoc links will be broken.
       F.e:
       ```kotlin
       // version 1 of the lib